Bald Hills

 PROFILE FAQ

-Bald Hills has very high levels of nearby infrastructure activity, ranking in the top 20% nationally
+Bald Hills has emerging levels of nearby infrastructure activity, ranking in the 28thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 38 projects likely affecting the region.
-Notable ones are Linkfield Road Overpass Upgrade, Bald Hills Station Precinct Renewal, Wyampa Road Residential Estate, and 202 Lacey Road Townhouse Development.
-The following list details those most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 40 projects that may impact this region.
+Notable projects include Linkfield Road Overpass Upgrade, Bald Hills Station Precinct Renewal, Wyampa Road Residential Estate, and 202 Lacey Road Townhouse Development.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.